Here we recommend 14 of the best zero waste toothpaste products for more sustainable and plastic-free clean teeth.

 These peppermint-flavored toothpaste tablets contain xylitol, natural peppermint, Quillaja Saponaria extract, calcium phosphate, calcium stearate, sodium bicarbonate, and stevia.
 It is free of fluoride and sodium lauryl sulfate.

 This product’s manufacturer, WELdental, has taken Amazon’s Climate Friendly Pledge, committing to finding ways to reduce their company’s carbon footprint.
 As well as using recyclable materials and shipping in sustainable, economical packaging for improved zero waste creds.

 Chewtab uses baking soda to remove surface stains as part of your oral care routine.
-As such, these zero waste toothpaste tabs clean effectively and have a very low abrasion rating.
-Because Chewtabs base their product upon an alkaline base, which removes stains and hardens tooth surfaces, so the whitening process is safe for tooth enamel.
+As such, these zero-waste toothpaste tabs clean effectively and have a very low abrasion rating.
+Because Chewtabs base their product upon an alkaline base, which removes stains and hardens tooth surfaces, the whitening process is safe for tooth enamel.